SrushtiHadke/Snake-Game/README.md

 # Snake-Game
-This is a small project inJavascript
+This is a small project Using HTML/CSS/Javascript